jasur-ahmadov/jasur-ahmadov/README.md

 ### Hi there, I am Jasur Ahmadov <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-- 🔭 I’m currently working on a web application named Course Management
+- 🔭 I’m currently working on a web application named Library Management
 - 🌱 I’m currently learning Spring Security
-- 🤔 I’m looking for help with Unit Testing
+- 🤔 I’m looking for help with Microservices
 - 💬 Ask me about Java or any tech-related stuff
 - 👯 I’m looking to collaborate on Linkedin
 - 📫 How to reach me: See the links below